hawkeye-stan/msfs-touch-panel/ExperimentalFeature2.md

 6. The selected panel should automatically connnects.

-7. If panel is not connecting, click the "refresh" to reload the panel.
+7. If panel does not connect, click the "refresh" icon to reload the panel.

 # Direct Access to Panels